-Blurred vision and decreased visual acuity of any grade occurred in 10% of patients treated with IMBRUVICA (9% Grade 1, 2% Grade 2).
-The median time to first onset was 85 days (range, 1 to 414 days).
-Of the patients with visual disturbance, 61% had complete resolution and 38% had no reported improvement at time of analysis.
-The median time from onset to resolution or improvement was 29 days (range, 1 to 335 days).
+Blurred vision and decreased visual acuity of any grade occurred in 12% of patients treated with IMBRUVICA (10% Grade 1, 2% Grade 2, no Grade 3 or higher) compared to 6% in the control arm (5% Grade 1 and <1% Grade 2 and 3).
+The median time to first onset was 96 days (range, 0 to 617) versus 109 days (range, 2 to 477) in IMBRUVICA-treated patients compared to the control arm, respectively.
+Of the patients who reported visual disturbances, 61% versus 71% had complete resolution and 39% versus 29% had not reported resolution at the time of analysis in IMBRUVICA-treated patients compared to the control arm, respectively.
+The median time from onset to resolution was 31 days (range, 1 to 457) versus 29 days (range, 1 to 253) in IMBRUVICA-treated subjects compared to the control arm, respectively.